 As the name suggests, Mobile Workforce Management involves handling field-based employees (typically in charge of delivering, repairing, or maintaining a service) working outside the office premises.
 Underpinned by technology, this approach helps companies build a better, safer and effective working day for field teams that are always on the go.

-The need for a mobile workforce
+The need to enable a mobile workforce

 Mobile workforce ensures your employees stay as productive outside the office as they would if they are in it.
-By optimizing mobile workforce management strategies, companies can save time and better control administrative tasks like record-keeping, reporting, compliance procedure drafting, schedule administrating, etc.
+By optimizing workforce management strategies, companies can save time and better control administrative tasks like record-keeping, reporting, compliance procedure drafting, schedule administrating, etc.

-Mobile workforce management makes employees more productive outside the office as it helps employees easily access software, applications and data like they would within the office premises.
+Workforce management makes employees more productive outside the office as it helps employees easily access software, applications and data like they would within the office premises.

 A remote working policy helps in understanding the vision, goals and objectives set by the business.
 Make sure your remote policy offers clarification on all roles and responsibilities with clear guidelines, entailing every minute process and procedure.